CSLearning4U/StudentCSP/_sources/CSPUntimedPracticeQuestions/exam25_4.rst

    .. mchoice:: e25_4_4
       :answer_a: In no situation; this procedure works as intended
       :answer_b: In all situations; this procedure will DISPLAY the maximum, not the minimum
-      :answer_c: If every item in the list is positive
+      :answer_c: If every item in the list is greater than zero
-      :answer_d: If every item in the list is negative
+      :answer_d: If every item in the list is less than zero
       :correct: c
       :feedback_a: Incorrect.
 This procedure does not work in every case.
       :feedback_b: Incorrect.
 This code does obtain a minimum value, but fails to do so under certain circumstances.